 Udemy has pre-recorded lectures that allow you to learn things at your own pace.
 Also, as expected, if you get stuck somewhere, you can ask your questions in the discussion forums and the instructors or the students will help you.

 There are a lot of experts in different domains all around the world who publish their courses on Udemy.
 Learning is very interactive, and Udemy encourages discussions at every point in the learning journey.
 As you can see, Udemy is one of the best educational apps for a reason.
 It boasts of thousands of instructors with courses on hundreds of thousands of topics.

 Edmodo is a full-featured social learning platform designed to connect and collaborate.
 It is a social media network that is perfect for teachers, students, and parents alike.

 Students can share content, submit homework, and get access to their class or school notices.
 Teachers can mostly use Edmodo as an online blackboard.

 They can post polls, quizzes, assignment guidelines, etc., while also being able to accept and mark finished assignments.

 Edmodo can also help teachers to communicate with small groups of students using the small-group feature.
 They can also provide updates to students absent from class and facilitate project-based learning in a classroom environment.

 What’s the easiest way to revise your understanding of a subject?
 Flashcards!
 One of the best learning apps to study through flashcards is Quizlet.
-Off the bat, you’ll see various modes of learning in this app- like flashcards, directly learn, write, etc. Each of these modes is highly tailored to your way of learning.
+Off the bat, you’ll see various learning modes in this app- like flashcards, direct learning, writing, etc. Each of these modes is highly tailored to your way of learning.
 The use of flashcards is the defining quality of Quizlet.